New Parent Survival Tips

 Wear your Baby

 This won’t be for everyone but wearing your newborn baby in a sling or baby carrier is a great new-parent hack.
 It helps promote bonding through skin-to-skin contact, keeps baby cosy and is particularly useful if your baby is fussy.
 It’s also a guaranteed way to get your baby to sleep, whilst giving you the time and freedom to do anything you need to do around the house!

 You may find there will be friends due to have babies or with newborns around the same time you have your baby.
 You’ll have likely compared notes during pregnancy and you’ll naturally do the same thing once your babies arrive.
 But sometimes comparing yourself and your baby against others can create stress.
 Like if your baby doesn’t gain weight as quickly, or your baby isn’t sleeping as long at night.
 It’s important to remember that every baby is different and each will hit those milestones at a different time.
 Every family’s journey is different, so just concentrate on what’s working for your family!

 It’s easy to get hung up on each stage of parenting, but your baby will not be a bobble-headed eating machine who eats every two hours forever – and you won’t be a moody Mum or Dad who can’t get out the house for the rest of your life!
 Keep reminding yourself that every stage will pass eventually, there is always a light at the end of the tunnel, and you will get through each stage.

-We hope you found our new parent survival tips helpful.
-To see our full range of products, click here.
+We hope you found our new parent survival tips helpful!
+If you would like to see the Kendamil range of products, click here.